The Best Christian Parenting Books

 Raising Grateful Kids in an Entitled World

 When it comes to raising kids, they can often seem ungrateful and entitled.
-If you find yourself battling these ideologies with your kids, then Raising Grateful Kids in an Entitled World is a must-read.
-Starting out with a chapter on wants versus needs, the book dives into teaching kids to be grateful for ALL things, as well as recognizing the needs of others.
+If you find yourself battling these ideologies with your kids, then Raising Grateful Kids in an Entitled World, by Kristen Welch, is a must-read.
+Starting out with a chapter on wants versus needs, the book dives into teaching kids to be grateful for ALL things, as well as teaching your kids to recognize the needs of others.
 You’ll be encouraged to parent according to your personal standards, choose to be a parent instead of a friend, and cultivate obedience and gratitude daily.
 I love that this book offers advice in every chapter based upon the ages of your kids as well.

 Raising World Changers in a Changing World

-Raising World Changers in a Changing World is all about teaching your kids to see others.
-In a world that tells us we DESERVE the best of EVERYTHING, you’ll be encouraged to teach your kids to see others and give of their time, talents, and resources, even as kids.
+Also written by Kristen Welch, Raising World Changers in a Changing World is all about teaching your kids to see others.
+Living in a world that tells us we DESERVE the best of EVERYTHING, you’ll be encouraged to teach your kids to see others and give of their time, talents, and resources, even as kids.
 There are conversation starters in every chapter, as well as ways that you and your kids can take action and model the behaviors being taught.
-If they don’t learn how to love others in Christna love now, then when?
+If they don’t learn how to love others in Christian love now, then when?

 Making Children Mind Without Losing Yours

-Making Children Mind Without Losing Yours is written for parents whose kids are old enough to understand the difference between right and wrong.
+Making Children Mind Without Losing Yours, by Dr. Kevin Leman, is written for parents whose kids are old enough to understand the difference between right and wrong.
 Keeping Christ’s teaching in mind, this Christian parenting book teaches you to use the concept of correcting kids in a verbal way, rather than physical, like spanking.
 You will feel more in control and your kids will be more aware of you as your parenting skills are more direct in dealing with their behaviors.

 Parenting: 14 Gospel Principles That Can Radically Change Your Family

 I came across this book when I was searching for a bible study book for my small group.
 WOW!
-Parenting is a book that will change your thoughts on and approach to parenting your kids in a way that is pleasing to God.
-You’ll take a first-hand look at yourself as a parent- be careful, it may be scary at first.
+Parenting, by Paul David Tripp, is a book that will change your thoughts on and approach to parenting your kids in a way that is pleasing to God.
+You’ll take a first-hand look at yourself as a parent– be careful, it may be scary at first.
 But, if you approach this book with an open mind and not take offense to things that aren’t meant to be offensive, you’ll come out on the other side a much better Christian parent for your kid(s).

 Best Parenting Books for Raising Girls